 “Regardless of the hurricane forecast, we can’t say when or where storms are going to strike.
 So you need to be prepared for any hurricane season because it just takes that one hurricane making landfall near where you live to make it an active season for you,” advises Dr. Klotzbach.

 It is never too late to get your hurricane plan and kits ready.
-NOAA released their hurricane season outlook at the end of May.
+NOAA will be releasing an update to their forecast Thursday August 6th.
 Not surprisingly, they also expect an above average season.